 A female mite lays 3 to 4 eggs per day, just under the surface of the skin.
 It takes about 2 weeks for these eggs to develop into larvae and finally adults, after which the adults emerge to the surface of the skin to mate.
 Once mating is complete, the adults reinvade the skin of their host or another person.
 The presence of the burrowing adult mite, eggs, and larvae cause a terrible itch.
 The number of infesting mites averages 5 to 10 but varies depending on the person’s hygiene.

 There is a severe variant of scabies called Norwegian scabies (crusted scabies).
 It is usually seen in people with weakened immune systems (such as people with AIDS), or can occur in outbreaks in nursing homes or hospitals.
-In theses cases, the number of infesting mites may be in the thousands.
+In these cases, the number of infesting mites may be in the millions.

 Another form of scabies, called scabies incognito, causes an extensive infestation due to corticosteroids (e.g., betamethasone*, hydrocortisone, desonide) applied to the skin.

 Scabies causes an intense itching that’s worse at night or after bathing.
 The itching results from an allergic reaction the body has to the mites’ feces or excrement.
 From 2 to 6 weeks after the initial contact, a person will develop a rash, even on parts of the body that aren’t infested.
 Scratching gives no relief from the itch, but can cause bleeding and open sores that are then susceptible to bacterial infections.

 The burrow where the mite lives appears as a slightly raised, greyish-white thread on the skin.
 The female mites lay their eggs at the closed end of these burrows.